ConsumerAffairs Unaccredited Brand

 They treat their temporary part time employees like trash, even though most of these people have worked for them for years and years and years without benefits or a schedule.

-Lands' End Company Profile
+Lands' End Company Information

 - Company Name: